vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 reversed ranges, oversized limits, and all-wildcard patterns.
 The full build and all 17 CTest targets pass without compiler warnings.

+### Share ROM definition integer parsing

+Give MAME ROM metadata one integer parser and remove the copies in CPS, KonamiArcade, and KonamiTMNT2.
+Encryption keys use the same parser while retaining their distinct missing/invalid-attribute diagnostics.
+Source formats continue to own their address and range validation; decimal-only metadata in other extractors retains its existing policy.

+Extend ROM metadata coverage for decimal, hexadecimal, leading zeroes, the unsigned limit, missing values, prefixes without digits, signs, whitespace, partial values, and overflow.
+The full build and all 17 CTest targets pass without compiler warnings.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,